 Individual numbered LEDs show the ON/OFF status of each output point.
+There are no fuses on this module.
+The blue bands on the label show that MDL732 is a low-voltage module.

 Module supports insertion into and removal from an RX3i Universal Backplane which is under power.
 Refer to Hot Insertion and Removal, Section 2.6.4.1.